gmck/PredictiveBackGestureNet7/README.md

 **Using Predictive Back Gesture in conjunction with an OnBackPressedCallback**

-Since Android 10 we had swipe gestures for navigating in our apps and basically, most users have adapted and moved away from using three-button navigation.
+Since Android 10 we've had swipe gestures for navigating in our apps and basically, most users have adapted and moved away from using three-button navigation.

 The most obvious advantage is more screen real estate to work with, while also giving our apps a more immersive look.
 As an example on one screen in my app containing a RecyclerView and a BottomNavigationView, I can display 8 items in the RecyclerView without scrolling as compared to 10 items when there is only a sliver of a NavigationBar as you have when you remove the 3-button NavigationBar.